sgrottel/nuget-lua/README.md

 * Everything is built from `lua.sln` with Visual Studio
 * Adjust the project to the different `Toolset` versions.
 You might also need to adjust the target platform versions to select the correct Windows SDK.
 * Build all projects.
 Those will populate different subdirectories in `bin` directory.
 * As soon as you got all flavors built, run `makeNuget.ps1`.
-Specify `0` as build number, to show that the package is not created by CI.

 ## How To: Test